rwb/c200/README.md

 * 2.8: An important feature of the NCVS is its measure of *crimes reported to the police*.
 * 2.9: Here is a [link](https://bjs.ojp.gov/document/cv23.pdf) to the most recent (2023) report.
 * 2.10: The *crimes reported to the police* table is on page 6 of the report.
-* 2.11: Notice the change in reporting of robbery to the police from 2022 to 2023.
+* 2.11: Notice the change in the percentage of robberies reported to the police from 2022 to 2023.

 <p align="center">
 <img src="/gfiles/fig3.png" width="500px">